miklevin/MikeLev.in/_posts/2024-09-12-nix-flakes.md

 layout: post
 ---

+## A Cross-Platform Python Nix Flake with CUDA Support

-The article that was originally here was pushed down a bit for what you're probably here for.
+**LUCKY YOU:** The article that was originally here was pushed down a bit for what you're probably here for.
 Here's a Python Nix Flake that works on macOS, Windows (with WSL) and with your NVIDIA card if you've got it, for CUDA support.

+### Solving Common Python Nix Environment Issues

 What's more, it addresses the ***inflexibility*** and often ***out-of-date pip packages*** of a traditional Python nix flake by creating a Python virtual environment and installing all the PyPI requirements with pip.

-All the cool kids are using `uv` today instead of pip, and if you want that version, you can check the article: [Replacing `pip` In Python Nix Flake With `uv`](/python-nix-flake-uv/).
-And more yabbering on why all this works so well can be found at the article: [Nix Flake Python Solution: Venv, Cuda, macOS/Windows, Etc.](/nix-flake-python/).

-Enjoy!

 ```nix
 #       ____                      _       _                        .--.      ___________